NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 ### Notes

 > __Note:__ To run the LTLSIM simulator, a NuSMV (see http://nusmv.fbk.eu/) installation is required.
 Please make sure that the NuSMV binaries directory is added to the PATH environment variable.
 Additionally, please add `$PATH_TO_FRET/fret/tools/LTLSIM/ltlsim-core/simulator` to the PATH environment variable.
+Note that $PATH_TO_FRET  is the path location where the FRET git repo was cloned (and not the path to the FRET binary).

 > __Note:__ To perform realizability checking, additional dependencies must be installed.
 Read the realizability checking [Dependencies](../exports/realizabilityManual.md) section for details.